lukexor/react-kata/README.md

 ### Notes

-- **Remember**: This is an exercise to and, due to limited time, do not need to follow as robust a process as a real production application.
+- **Remember**: This is an exercise and, due to limited time, do not need to follow as robust a process as a real production application.
-- This exercise uses Functional React with hooks, so be prepared to demonstrate your knowledge using that paradigm.
+- This exercise uses [Functional React](https://reactjs.org/docs/hooks-intro.html) with hooks, so be prepared to demonstrate your knowledge using that paradigm.
 - This exercise should not be worked on ahead of time.
-The intent is to work through this during together during the interview.
+The intent is to work through this together during the interview.
 - You are not expected to finish the exercise.
 The scope is deliberately larger than an interview is expected to last.
-The intent is to see how a candidate works through the outlined problem.
+The intent is to see how you work through the software development lifecycle given the constraints of the exercise.

 ## Installation & Setup